Armenia–Azerbaijan relations: June 2023 EPC Summit

 Azerbaijani President Ilham Aliyev and Armenian Prime Minister Nikol Pashinyan met in Moscow on 25 May 2023.
 They agreed to recognise each other's states' territorial integrity within Soviet-era administrative borders.
 Pashinyan confirmed these reports the following day stating "I want to confirm that Armenia and Azerbaijan agreed on mutual recognition of each other's territorial integrity, and on this basis we can say that we are moving quite well towards settlement of our relations."
 Aliyev stated, "I think there is a possibility of a peace agreement – especially because Armenia has officially recognised Karabakh as part of Azerbaijan. ...
 Azerbaijan has no territorial claims against Armenia today".
 The leaders of both countries met at the second EPC summit on 1 June 2023 where discussions focused on the unblocking of regional transport, economic infrastructure, border delimitation and security, the rights and security of the ethnic-Armenian population in Nagorno-Karabakh, and prisoners of war and missing persons.
 Both agreed to meet again on 21 June in Brussels.

 Azerbaijani offensive in Nagorno-Karabakh

 In September 2023, Azerbaijan launched a large-scale military offensive in the disputed region of Nagorno-Karabakh, which ended with the surrender of the breakaway state of Artsakh and the disbandment of its armed forces.
-The offensive and subsequent surrender resulted in a flight of Nagorno-Karabakh Armenians, in which nearly the entire population of Nagorno-Karabakh fled the region for neighboring countries, primarily Armenia.
+The offensive and subsequent surrender resulted in the expulsion of Nagorno-Karabakh Armenians, in which nearly the entire population of Nagorno-Karabakh fled the region to Armenia.